rileybbarton/CoastalFiresLevo/README.md

 Notes:
  - The script is written in R-Markdown chunks that must be completed in order.
- - This will result in a variety of statistical outputs as well as an option to print figures showcasing the results of the NMDS.
+ - This will result in a variety of statistical outputs including correlation analyses, significant differences, cumulative load estimations, and NMDS.

-**Cumulative Export:**

-In order to determine cumulative export fractions associated with the manuscript, run the following script:

-`CoastalFires_CumulativeLoad.Rmd`

-Notes:
- - The script is written in R-Markdown chunks that must be completed in order.
- - This will result in determining when 25, 50, 75, and 90% of levoglucosan and BPCA cumulative export occured.

 **References:**